DocBox12/ntasker/README.md

 # Errors

 The program create errors.txt file where they have are all errors created during execute program.
 The file is created in main program directory.

+# Nozbe informations

+[On the website](https://help.nozbe.com/advanced/email-tasks/) you find more information about adding tasks from email.